trueos/trueos-docs/trueos-handbook/preinstall.rst

 To check your hardware before installing |trueos|, a good place to start is the
 `FreeBSD Hardware Notes <https://www.freebsd.org/releases/11.0R/hardware.html>`_.
-Another good resource is to start the installer and click :guilabel:`Hardware Compatibility`.
+Another good resource is to start the installer and click the :guilabel:`Hardware Compatibility` icon.
 This handbook also has a :ref:`Ongoing issues` section to list any ongoing issues with hardware.

 While most hardware "just works" with |trueos|, it is possible to run across a piece of hardware which does not.
-Since |trueos| is essentially FreeBSD, any hardware that works on FreeBSD will work on |trueos|.
-If problems are occurring with a device, start with a web search for the term "FreeBSD" plus the type and model of the hardware.
-This will show if there is a known issue with the device.
+Since |trueos| is essentially FreeBSD, any hardware that works on FreeBSD works on |trueos|.
+If problems occur with a device, begin with a web search for the term "FreeBSD" plus the type and model of the hardware.
+This search shows if there is a known issue with the device.
 If there are too many search results, concentrate on the most recent ones as oftentimes hardware previously problematic has since been fixed or the missing driver will